 As much shit as I give the ivory tower, I loved my creative writing degree.
 However, the U.S. government also paid for 90% of it since I was taking home about $5k from tutoring, and that may have had a lot to do the fondness.
 When I mention that someone could reproduce its effects with a library card, a good peer review group, about 800 hours of online research, attending readings, a couple of years of really hard work, possibly a hired editor at a fraction of the price, (and maybe a blog about writing by someone who knows where the pitfalls are), I'm usually talking about the cost/benefit analysis.
 Honestly, it's valuable if you have the money and the time, but it's not the only logical next step no matter where you are.

-If what you really want is someone (probably a middle aged white dude) who works for a corporation to tell you that your book is "worthy," you should absolutely go traditional.
+If what you really want is someone (probably a middle-aged white dude) who works for a corporation to tell you that your book is "worthy," you should absolutely go traditional.
 If what you want is readers, money, a career, there are all kinds of ways to make it from here to there, from fully non-traditional careers to hybrid ones.
 There are reasons to go traditional, but thinking that it's the only way to a career and readers really isn't one of them.

 Lastly here's some advice that someone (my mom) did tell me that never quite panned out:

-I think this was in the early 90s and Mom had reached the apex of this tendency to try to distil complex issues into subtext-laden sound bites so she could get a word in edgewise as one of the only women in the upper management world of bank executives.
+I think this was in the early 90s and Mom had reached the apex of this tendency to try to distill complex issues into subtext-laden sound bites so she could get a word in edgewise as one of the only women in the upper management world of bank executives.

 She was also getting pretty cynical by then.
-For her, "never fuck" was an indictment of how complicated and time consuming relationships could be–and of course the consequences of sex.
+For her, "never fuck" was an indictment of how complicated and time-consuming relationships could be–and of course the consequences of sex.
 Growing up in the sixties, she got a lot of promises about gender equality that sort of fell short in praxis, and every relationship since she was 20 years old involved her sacrificing her own hopes and dreams to further the ambitions of some fucking guy.
 Technically that even included the wee baby Chris, and even though I was sort of blameless in that situation, I wasn't exactly conducive to a high powered "lean in"-caliber career, and it was obviously fucking that had brought me into the world.

 |Never ever again.|